 - i.
 To accord accreditation for six years. - ii.
-To accord accreditation for less than six years. - iii.
-To decline accreditation.
-In such a case, a further application will normally not be considered within the next one year.
+To accord accreditation for six years with interim report within three years. - iii.
+To accord accreditation for three years - iv.
+To decline/defer accreditation.
+In case of decline, a further application will normally not be considered within the next one year.